-8.7546.E Supported Employment Service Exclusions and Limitations
+8.75467549.E Supported Employment Service Exclusions and Limitations

 - Supported Employment services do not include payment for supervision, training, support, and adaptations typically available to other workers without disabilities filling similar positions in the business. - 2.
 Supported employment does not include reimbursement for the supervisory activities rendered as a normal part of the business setting. - 3.
 Supported employment shall not take the place of nor shall it duplicate services received through the Division for Vocational Rehabilitation. - 4.
-The following are not a benefit of supported employment and shall not be reimbursed: - Incentive payments, subsidies or unrelated vocational training expenses, such as incentive payments made to an employer to encourage or subsidize the employer's participation in a supported employment; - b.
-Payments that are distributed to users of supported employment; and - c.
-Payments for training that are not directly related to a Member's supported employment.
+The following are not a benefit of sSupported eEmployment and shall not be reimbursed: - a.
+Incentive payments, subsidies or unrelated vocational training expenses, such as incentive payments made to an employer to encourage or subsidize the employer's participation in a sSupported eEmployment; - b.
+Payments that are distributed to users of sSupported eEmployment; and c.
+Payments for training that are not directly related to a Member's Supported Employment.

-8.7546.F Supported Employment Service Provider Agency Requirements
+8.75467549.F Supported Employment Service Provider Agency Requirements